 Required Essay 4

 Please include anything else about yourself that is not found elsewhere in your application that you feel would be important for us to consider.
-There is a 250 word limit to this essay.
+In particular, describe a social problem or social justice issue you are eager to learn more about.
+There is a 250-word limit to this essay.